DIY: How to plan an expedition to Mars

 This isolation is just what he and his wife, Tina, want.
 How else can they focus on building their own rocket ship from scratch?

-Tom and Tina are unexpected players in the race for one of the next great prizes in space exploration, a manned mission to Mars.
-After all, they’re not scientists nor billionaires with sprawling teams.
-Unlike the other Mars-obsessed titans — NASA, Elon Musk’s SpaceX, Jeff Bezos’s Blue Origin — the Sjogrens plan to go “light” and “cheap.”
-Roughly speaking, they say they will be “about a hundred times lighter and cheaper than other Mars proposals.”
-Once there, they want to explore on foot, not colonize.
+Tom and Tina are unexpected players in the race for one of the next great prizes in space exploration: a manned mission to Mars.
+After all, they’re not scientists, nor are they billionaires.
+Unlike the other Mars-obsessed titans – NASA, Elon Musk’s SpaceX, Jeff Bezos’s Blue Origin – the Sjogrens plan to go “light” and “cheap.”
+Roughly speaking, they say they’ll be “about a hundred times lighter and cheaper than other Mars proposals.”
+Once there, they want to explore on foot, not colonise.

-“Don’t underestimate the power of the little guy,” says Tina, a native of the former Czechoslovakia and the first woman to complete the Three Poles Challenge (skiing both poles and climbing Everest).
+“Don’t underestimate the power of the little guy,” says Tina, who was born the former Czechoslovakia and is the first woman to complete the Three Poles Challenge (skiing both poles and climbing Everest).
 “If you look back at some of the expeditions to the colder parts of the Earth, the biggest teams were the most unlucky ones.”

 Still, we had to find out NASA’s take on this rogue space operation.

-“Sure, they’re adventurous,” Mike Paul Hughes, Deputy Project Manager at ASPIRE, who’s worked in the NASA Jet Propulsion Laboratory, says.
-“And they probably don’t know the risks.
+“Sure, they’re adventurous,” says Mike Paul Hughes, who’s the Deputy Project Manager at ASPIRE, and has worked in the NASA Jet Propulsion Laboratory.
+“They probably don’t know the risks.
 But it’s not nutty.
 It’s a dream many share.”

-So we caught up with Tom and Tina at their beach outpost, where they are busy programming and designing their lander and engine prototype.
+We caught up with Tom and Tina at their beach outpost, where they’re busy programming and designing their lander and engine prototype.

-Red Bulletin: Which of your adventures on planet Earth have most prepared you to go to Mars?
+THE RED BULLETIN: Which of your adventures on planet Earth have prepared you to go to Mars?

 This is exactly our approach for Mars, too.
-We will do it much differently from NASA and Elon Musk.
+We’ll do it much differently from NASA and Elon Musk.
 The key that unlocks the possibility of us going is actually weight.

 You say you’ve ticked off everything on your adventure bucket list.
 But still, why Mars?

-Tom: We are not specifically interested in Mars.
+TOM: We’re not specifically interested in Mars.
 It just happened to be the next logical step.
-It’s the next highest “mountain.”
+It’s the next highest mountain for us.

 You’re not scientists or engineers.
 How do you even know where to start to build a rocket?

-Tina: There are wonderful opportunities to learn what we need to know on the Internet, which would not have been possible even five years ago.
-We also use shared labs and 3D printers that were not previously available.
+TINA: There are wonderful opportunities to learn what we need to know on the internet, which wouldn’t have been possible even five years ago.
+We also use shared labs and 3D printers that weren’t previously available.

-Tom: We are doing it all ourselves.
-We are doing all the drawings, all the calculations, all the work with the mechanics, all the mathematics and all the engineering.
+TOM: We’re doing it all ourselves.
+We’re doing all the drawings, all the calculations, all the work with the mechanics, all the mathematics and all the engineering.

 What are some of the things you had to learn in order to build your own rocket?

-Tom: Math, physics, cad/cam, 3D printing, orbital mechanics, programming, electronics, algorithms, surviving independently in all kinds of extremes and getting edge tech to work in those situations.
+TOM: Mathematics, physics, cad/cam, 3D printing, orbital mechanics, programming, electronics, algorithms, surviving independently in all kinds of extremes, and getting tech to work in those situations.
 We learn what we need to know for the project.

 How are you physically training for this experience?

-Really the best thing you can do is really stay in top physical shape.
+The best thing you can do is really stay in top physical shape.
 In Baja, we run a lot on the beach.
 In a month, we’re going back to the Sierras and it’s going to be wonderful spring skiing.
-We’ll climb up the peaks and ski down.
+We’ll climb up the peaks and ski down them.

-When you get Mars, you want to walk around and even climb volcanoes.
+When you get to Mars, you want to walk around and even climb volcanoes.
 Why and how?

-Tom: We are not scientists, so this is not our occupation.
+TOM: We’re not scientists, so this isn’t our occupation.
 What drives us, truly, is curiosity.
-So of course, we want to turn every stone and look around.
+Of course, we want to turn every stone and look around.
 Is there a hidden ocean?
 What’s in that hidden ocean?

-Mars has a very spectacular geography and a very thin, very short atmosphere.
+Mars has a very spectacular geography and a very thin, very short, atmosphere.
 It has a lot of really steep walls and volcanoes.
-We will land deep down in a valley, like all of the rovers and all the other landers before us, but then we’ll basically strap on our backpacks and start exploring.
+We’ll land deep down in a valley, like all of the rovers and all the other landers before us, but then we’ll basically strap on our backpacks and start exploring.

 Do you think being married gives you an advantage in overcoming all the challenges?

-Tom: Our marriage has been very special.
-We have done everything together.
-We have failed on expeditions and we have succeeded on expeditions.
-We have had our fights… big fights on expeditions.
-And we learned how to not fight when we’re on expeditions.
-We have many years of teaching ourselves, and practicing, how to actually be a super good team.
+TOM: Our marriage has been very special.
+We’ve done everything together.
+We’ve failed on expeditions and we’ve succeeded on expeditions.
+We’ve had our fights, and some big fights on expeditions, and we learned how to not fight when we’re on expeditions.
+We have many years of teaching ourselves, and practising, how to actually be a super-good team.

 So planning for Mars has actually been a good thing for your marriage?

-Tom is doing a lot of coding right now, so he’s doing the quantum part, the information part.
-And I’m right here working a lot with the hardware, the surfaces, in my CAD design.
-So I’m kind of the gravity guy here, the Einstein.
+Tom is doing a lot of coding right now, so he’s doing the quantum part, the information part, and I’m right here working a lot with the hardware, the surfaces, in my CAD design, so I’m kind of the gravity guy here, the Einstein.
 We compare notes on our lunch breaks.
-One of the best recipes for a happy marriage, for us, has been keep it interesting.
+One of the best recipes for a happy marriage, for us, has been to keep it interesting.

 If someone beats you to Mars, what will you do?

-Tom: We don’t have a problem with that.
+TOM: We don’t have a problem with that.
 It’s not about just Mars.
 Maybe we’ll go to Saturn instead.
-We are completely fine if someone else wants to go and share resources — we are very much open to that.
-Being first is not important to us and it has never been.
+We’re completely fine if someone else wants to go and share resources – we’re very much open to that.
+Being first isn’t important to us and it never has been.
 It’s about doing amazing stuff.

 You must be tired of hearing, “Those two are crazy!”
 How do you deal with skeptics?

-Tina: So that’s why we have to keep doing our thing, and then let destiny decide whether this is going to be feasible or not.
+TINA: That’s why we have to keep doing our thing, and then let destiny decide whether this is going to be feasible.
 For us, we’re already winners because we have a purpose in life.

 Is this dream worth risking everything for?

-Tom: The day we actually have humans going to a different planet — that is a huge thing.
-I would say it’s worth a hundred percent risk.
+TOM: The day we actually have humans going to a different planet – that’s a huge thing – I’d say it’s worth a hundred percent risk.
 If we’d looked at risk in the 1960s the way we do today, we’d never have gone to the moon.

-Tina: If Tom and I had been risk averse, we wouldn’t have climbed Mount Everest.
-We wouldn’t have skied to the South Pole, to the North Pole, sailed across the ocean.
-And this dream that we have right now would never have been born.
+TINA: If me and Tom had been risk averse, we wouldn’t have climbed Mount Everest.
+We wouldn’t have skied to the South Pole, to the North Pole, or sailed across the ocean.
+This dream that we have right now would never have been born.